MISSION STATEMENT

 EARLY CAREER

-I learned about product management and UX, and discovered my interest in working with people, which led me to pursuing product management and design in my next role.
+I learned about product management and UX, and discovered my interest in working with people.
+It led me to pursuing product management and design in my next role.

 .jpeg)